milo2012/metasploitHelper/README.md

 **uriList.txt**
 - This file contains the list of URIs gathered from Metasploit modules

+**port2Msf.csv**
+- This file contains the ports to metasploit module mapping (along with any additional variables that are required to be supplied)

 Below are the list of ports found in Metasploit modules (7 Jan 2015)
 ```
 1